Abdullah bin Faisal Al Saud (1923–2007): Other positions

 Abdullah bin Faisal was the founder of the King Faisal International Charity Foundation.
 He was the chairman of the King Faisal Foundation.
 He was the cofounder and former chairman of Al Ahli football club.

-Works and awards
+Works

 A composer of both classical and colloquial poetry, his works include the collection The Inspiration of Deprivation (Min Wahye al Hirman), 1980.

 Prince Abdullah's poems were put into music and sung by the Egyptian singer Umm Kulthum and many others.
 Some of them were translated into English, French and Russian.

+Awards

 Abdullah bin Faisal received a number of international honors including an honorary doctorate degree in humanities.
 He was rewarded with French State Acknowledgement Award for Literature in 1984.
-In May 1989 he was given honorary doctorate degree, doctorate of humane letters, from Shaw University.
+In May 1989, he was given honorary doctorate degree, doctorate of humane letters, from Shaw University.

 Personal life

 Prince Abdullah married three times.
 One of his spouses was Al Jawhara bint Khalid, a daughter of Khalid bin Muhammad and a granddaughter of Muhammad bin Abdul Rahman, who was an uncle of Prince Abdullah's father King Faisal.
 Al Jawhara bint Khalid died at age 87 in 2005.
 Another spouse of Prince Abdullah was the granddaughter of Saad bin Abdul Rahman, another of King Faisal's uncles.
 His third spouse was the daughter of a Bedouin tribe leader.